navinesh/linux-server-configuration/README.md

 # Linux server configuration
-Python web application built using Flask microframework running on a Ubuntu linux server virtual machine on Amazon AWS.
+Python web application developed using Flask microframework running on a Ubuntu linux server virtual machine on Amazon AWS.

 The application provides list of items within a variety of categories.